vipbaswan103/Property-Search/README.md

 ## Objectives [[Index](#index)]
 - Create a website which allows user to search for property near an area selected (in UK only)
 - Display all the properties matching the requirements (various filters are provided for this) to the user.
-Allow the user to download the resuls in an excel file.
+Allow the user to download the results in an excel file.
 - Allow user to sort (in ascending or descending) the property results based on various criteria (like price)
 - Allow user to view the details of a particular property selected from all the property results.
-The details would show features of the property and the neigbourhood.
+The details would show features of the property and the neigborhood.
 User would also be able to view various properties similar to the one selected

 ## Directory structure [[Index](#index)]
 ```bash